circuitnederland/registrationform/cyclos_configuration/scripts/registration/README.md

 - Title: Digitale machtiging
 - Information text: (use html with explanatory text as decided on by stakeholders)
 - Show only for specific groups: (select all Consumer groups)
-- Show profile fields: Show specific profile fields
-- Profile fields to show: Lidmaatschapsbijdrage, Actiecode, Aankoop saldo
-- Show wizard fields: Bank
-- Show agreement: Yes
 - This step performs an external redirect: Yes
+- Add fields: Lidmaatschapsbijdrage, Actiecode, Aankoop saldo, Bank, Agreements

 10. Type: Form fields
 - Name: Profile fields Companies